JuanCruzAvila/JuanCruzAvila/README.md

 ### Welcome to my GitHub profile!
 I'm Juan Cruz Ávila, a data analysis enthusiast with experience in exploring, visualizing, and extracting meaningful insights from complex datasets.
 My aim is to turn data into actionable knowledge and help make informed decisions.
 ### ⚡*What do I do?*

-Data Analysis: Deep understanding of statistical techniques and analysis tools to uncover patterns, trends, and relationships in data.
+-Data Analysis: Deep understanding of statistical techniques and analysis tools to uncover patterns, trends, and relationships in data.

-Data Visualization: Creating clear and impactful visualizations to communicate results and facilitate understanding of information.
-Preference for Power BI projects
+-Data Visualization: Creating clear and impactful visualizations to communicate results and facilitate understanding of information.